Simple and delicious, this healthy udon noodle bowl is SO easy to make and will be in 30 minutes or less!

 On a side note: I’m slowly trying to update all the recipes that need it to keep TSV looking clean and fresh for years to come.
 I recently updated this Smoky Lentil & Quinoa Soup if you’ve got a soup craving.
 It’s hearty, nutrient dense and delicious!
 If you’re in the mood for a salad, try this Chopped Vegetable Salad + Garlic Dressing.
 It’s great alone, mixed with leafy greens or pasta making it really versatile.
 You might like these Apple Cinnamon Muffins using delicious almond flour making them gluten free.
 Lastly, this vibrant and filling Skillet Asparagus & Tomato Medley is a perfect spring/summer meal.

+Making an udon noodle bowl is super easy!
 The vegetables I used can be switched up, just be careful because some may take longer to cook than others.
 I highly recommend using the ingredients I have here, I think you’ll love them.
-The mushrooms and zucchini will sweat leaving some extra flavorful juices at the bottom of the wok/pan creating a wonderful broth.
-Some other veggies that would be great here but take a little longer to soften and don’t sweat are broccoli and carrots.
-You could also switch up the mushrooms and use shitake.
+The mushrooms and zucchini will sweat down leaving some extra flavorful juices at the bottom of the wok/pan creating a wonderful broth.
+Some other veggies that would be great here, but take a little longer to soften and don’t sweat are broccoli and carrots.
+You could also switch up the mushrooms and use shiitake.
 As for the basil, the more the merrier I always say.
 Add as much as you like of anything here!

 Scrumptious to the very last bite, plump udon noodles are the best!Print